Allen1303/FreeCodeCamp-Responsive-WebDesign-Course/Cat Painting Project/README.md

   border-radius: 190%/190px 150px 0 0;
 }
 ```

 This code demonstrates a descendant selector.
 It targets all div elements that are nested within (children of) the element with the class cat-mouth.
 The div elements represent the two lines forming the mouth.
 They are styled with` width, height, border,` and a specific border-radius to create the curved mouth shape.

 ## Acknowledgements:

-A big thanks to `FreeCodeCamp` (https://www.freecodecamp.org/) for providing resources and tutorials that helped create this project. `FreeCodeCamp` offers a fantastic platform for beginners to learn and practice essential web development skills!
+A big thanks to `FreeCodeCamp` (https://www.freecodecamp.org/) for providing resources and tutorials that help to create this project. `FreeCodeCamp` offers a fantastic platform for beginners to learn and practice essential web development skills!